PulseWaves/Specification/specification.rst

   y_{first} = y_{anchor} + first_returning_sample \* dy

   z_{first} = z_{anchor} + first_returning_sample \* dz

+  For pulses that do *not* have a returning waveform this value must be set to zero.

 Last Returning Sample:
   Same concept as the First Returning Sample but for the last one: